theQRL/theqrl.org/content/blog/2022/last-month-at-qrl-june-2022/index.md

 Read more: https://www.theqrl.org/blog/techniques-for-efficient-post-quantum-finance-part-4-reducing-storage-requirements/

-If you have questions, and you haven't already filled out our AMA form for the upcoming [QRL show AMA with Geometry Labs](https://docs.google.com/forms/d/e/1FAIpQLSfZUnQVspWW49ig8O4OdE7NHWZHJGXQEC3QNPLs1YVXZvU8NA/viewform).
+We'll be hosting a QRL show with geometry labs so if you have questions, and you haven't already filled out our AMA form for the upcoming [QRL show AMA with Geometry Labs](https://docs.google.com/forms/d/e/1FAIpQLSfZUnQVspWW49ig8O4OdE7NHWZHJGXQEC3QNPLs1YVXZvU8NA/viewform), now would be a good time to do so.

 ## Community Led Initiatives